sparkflows/sparkflows-docs/docs/operating/installing-tesseract.rst

 * Install them in the same directory on each of the worker nodes

   * git clone https://github.com/tesseract-ocr/tessdata.git
+* Make sure that the tessdata directory is accessible to all the users.

 Set TESSDATA_PREFIX as an Environment Variable and restart the Sparkflows server